KanzaTahreem/Web-Fintech/README.md

 ## 🔮 Future Features <a name="future-features"></a>
 - ***Mobile Application:** Develop a mobile application version to provide on-the-go access for users.*
-- ***Data Visualization:** Add visualizations such as charts and graphs to provide a visual representation of application statuses, and other relevant data.*
+- ***Data Visualization:** Add graphs to provide a visual representation of application statuses.*
-- ***Multilingual Support:** Add multilingual support to the application to cater to users from different regions and languages, improving accessibility and usability.*
+- ***Multilingual Support:** Add multilingual support to cater to users from different regions and languages.*

 <p align="right">(<a href="#readme-top">back to top</a>)</p>